backstage/backstage/docs/auth/service-to-service-auth.md

 ## JWKS Token Auth

-This access method allows for external caller token authentication using configured JWKS.
-This is useful for callers that are authenticating to your instance of Backstage with third-party tools, such as Auth0.
+This access method allows for external caller token authentication using configured JSON Web Key Sets (JWKS).
+This is useful for callers that are authenticating to our instance of Backstage with third-party tools, such as Auth0.

 You can configure this access method by adding one or more entries of type `jwks` to the `backend.auth.externalAccess` app-config key: